Ebiroll/esp32_sigrok/README.md

 Also you can add more input pins by adding them in, uint16_t getSample() &  portc_init(void)

+For analog data try the rigol-ds over wifi on port 5555.

 # Command line run
-sigrok-cli -d ols:conn=/dev/ttyUSB0 -l 5  -c samplerate=10Khz --samples 100
+When developing, this is useful. sigrok-cli -d ols:conn=/dev/ttyUSB0 -l 5  -c samplerate=10Khz --samples 100

-SCPI over the network works, but only first time after reset.
+SCPI over the network works now.
-Needs debugging.
-The data format for the wav file is also unknown

 sigrok-cli -d rigol-ds:conn=tcp-raw/127.0.0.1/5555  -l 5 --scan